 PDDP Index File

 The PDDP must contain the PDDP Index file in XML format which must identify all documents included in the PDDP including any externally referenced files so that recipient Offices can determine the contents of the data package.
 In other words, the purpose of the PDDP index file is to have a manifest of what is included in the PDDP.
-The PDDP Index file must specify the providing Office, the application number, application filing date, and the type of IP right for the priority document which for patents must be patent”.
+The PDDP Index file must specify the providing Office, the application number, application filing date, and the type of IP right for the priority document which for patents must be “Patent”, industrial designs must be “Industrial design”, and trademarks must be “Trademark”.

 The PDDP Index file must comply with the XML schema (XSD) provided as Annex I of this Standard.
-A fictitious sample PDDP Index XML file is provided in Appendix to Annex I of this Standard.
+A fictitious sample PDDP Index XML file for patents, industrial designs and trademarks are provided in Appendixes A, B and C to Annex I of this Standard, respectively.
 The examples provided in this Standard are fictitious and provided solely for guidance.

 The PDDP Index XML schema has a root element PriorityDocumentIndex.
 The element PriorityDocumentBag references the single Priority Document PDF file and other documents which are placed in the MandatoryArtifacts folder.
 The element SupplementaryDocumentBag references other relevant documents if provided in the SupplementaryArtifacts folder.
 The DocumentDate element for the PriorityDocument element represents the date of creation of the Priority Document PDF file.